Are you storing your VEGGIES and FRUITS right?

 IN THE FRIDGE

 - Store your apples in the fridge.
 They soften ten times faster at room temperature.

 - Most fruits and veggies can be stored in the refrigerator.

-- A crisper drawer will help protect your product and keep the moisture in to maintain freshness for longer.
+- A crisper drawer will help protect your product and retain moisture to maintain freshness for longer.

-Hope this article helps you to fathom "how to store veggies and fruits"
+Hope this article helps you better understand how to store veggies and fruits.